wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 The Wagmi [`Config`](/react/api/createConfig) does not separate transport types anymore.
 Simply use Viem's [`webSocket`](https://viem.sh/docs/clients/transports/websocket.html) transport instead when setting up your Wagmi `Config`.
 You can get Viem `Client` instance with this transport attached by using [`useClient`](/react/api/hooks/useClient) or [`usePublicClient`](/react/api/hooks/usePublicClient).

-### Removed `useInfiniteContractReads` `paginatedIndexesConfig`
+### Removed `useInfiniteReadContracts` `paginatedIndexesConfig`

 In the spirit of removing unnecessary abstractions, `paginatedIndexesConfig` was removed.
-Use `useInfiniteContractReads`'s `initialPageParam` and `getNextPageParam` parameters along with `fetchNextPage`/`fetchPreviousPage` from the result instead or copy `paginatedIndexesConfig`'s implementation to your codebase.
+Use `useInfiniteReadContracts`'s `initialPageParam` and `getNextPageParam` parameters along with `fetchNextPage`/`fetchPreviousPage` from the result instead or copy `paginatedIndexesConfig`'s implementation to your codebase.

 See the [TanStack Query docs](https://tanstack.com/query/v5/docs/react/guides/infinite-queries) for more information on infinite queries.